solana-labs/solana/docs/src/developing/programming-model/calling-between-programs.md

 Accounts created with `SystemInstruction::CreateAccountWithSeed` which is implemented with `Pubkey::create_with_seed`.

-For reference that implementation is as follows:
+For reference, that implementation is as follows:

 ```rust,ignore
 pub fn create_with_seed(